Iroh-Omolola/Omolola_Test/test/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Apollo Client was used to consume the GraphQl api.

+To enable the functionality of the app to work, the server must be running.

 <img width="1217" alt="Screenshot 2022-07-13 at 17 09 21" src="https://user-images.githubusercontent.com/69275205/178780708-fd543a79-d3f9-4848-af0d-1902d73b8d77.png">